Here’s the Cliff’sNotes version, or you can read the whole story further down…

 On a lighter note…

 My biggest passion is teaching.
-But I also love cooking, photography, reading, writing, music… and using my creativity on a daily basis are what make me most happy!
+But I also love cooking, photography, reading, writing, music, painting… and using my creativity on a daily basis.
+These are all things that bring me joy!
 As an educator, learning new things and teaching others is a priority.
 Living with fibromyalgia and arthritis pain is a daily battle, but I’ve heard that a positive attitude can go a long way!